Dear John McEnroe: Putting Serena Williams On The Men's Circuit Is A Losing Game

 It's an important point.

-Female athletes almost always will lose the women vs. men argument in high level sports because the men almost always have more strength and speed.
+Female athletes almost always will lose the women vs. men argument in high-level sports because the men almost always have more strength and speed.
 But as Voepel points out, that omits other significant attributes such as mental toughness, feel for a sport, understanding of a sport.

 So perhaps, once again, we resolve the issue by agreeing not to compare.
-But to appreciate Diana Taurasi for what she does, and Golden State Warriors star guard Steph Curry for what he does.
+But to appreciate Diana Taurasi for what she does, and Golden State Warriors star guard Stephen Curry for what he does.
 And leave it there.

-Although we still have that McEnroe vs. Williams rally hanging in the balance.
+Although, we still have that McEnroe vs. Williams rally hanging in the balance.

 In his CBS interview Tuesday, McEnroe said he didn't know his comments about Williams would create controversy.
 He's a smart guy who's been around sports a long time so it's kind of hard to believe him.
-He's also a funny and self-deprecating guy who acknowledged he'd "currently be about 1,200 in the world" if he played on the men's circuit today.
+He's also a funny and self-deprecating guy who acknowledged he would "currently be about 1,200 in the world" if he played on the men's circuit today.

 McEnroe at 1,200 to Williams' 700?
 McEnroe just popped up his volley.
-Williams moves in to end it with a thunderous put away.
+Williams moves in to end it with a thunderous put-away.

 Point, Serena.